 Beckenhorst Press and The Music of Dan Forrest (distributed by Beckenhorst Press)

-Note: if you are monetizing your recording, post, or channel, then a license is required, in order for us to collect our share of the revenue and share it with the composer.
-Contact us for details.
+If you are monetizing your posted video, then a Monetized Video License is required, in order for us to collect a share of the revenue and share it with the composer/arranger/lyricist.

-Brief excerpts of performances, or impromptu sharing of rehearsals, do not require permission or license; again, please just clearly list title/composer/publisher of the work so that you’re helping “advertise” the piece with us.
-(If you plan to stream a performance of an entire piece, or an entire concert, this falls under Live Streaming; please see the Live Streaming policy below.)
+Sharing brief excerpts of performances, impromptu sharing of rehearsals, etc., on social media, even if Live, do not require permission or license from us; again, please just clearly list title/composer/publisher of the work so that you’re helping “advertise” the piece with us.
+If you share/stream a performance of an entire piece, or an entire concert, Live, this falls under Live Streaming; please see the Live Streaming policy below.

 (Reminder: these policies are for works published by Beckenhorst Press or The Music of Dan Forrest.
 Other publishers may require permission/licensing for situations that we have chosen not to.)